theajack/disable-devtool/README.md

-    disableSelect?: boolean; // Whether to disable selection text Default is false disableCopy?: boolean; // Whether to disable copying, default is false disableCut?: boolean; // Whether to disable cutting, default is false }
+    disableSelect?: boolean; // Whether to disable selection text Default is false disableCopy?: boolean; // Whether to disable copying, default is false disableCut?: boolean; // Whether to disable cutting, default is false
+    disablePaste: boolean; // Whether to disable paste, default is false }

 enum DetectorType {